 Thermal Adhesive is used to join two thermal conductive components together for better heat transfer.
-Thermal Adhesives should be used with caution because they do form a stronger or permanent bond between components, and if you try to remove it afterwards then you can damage your components by doing so.
-They should only be used in applications where you are sure that you do not need to separate the components in future, and wants them to hold intact for life.
-Here are some good thermal adhesive that you can use for such tasks.
+Thermal Adhesives should be used with caution because they do form a stronger or permanent bond between components, and if you try to remove them afterward then you can damage your components by doing so.
+They should only be used in applications where you are sure that you do not need to separate the components in the future and wants them to hold intact for life.
+Here are some good thermal adhesives that you can use for such tasks.

-Unarguably the best thermal adhesive in the market right now that is made with 99.8% pure micronized silver and contains 62% to 65% silver content by weight.
-It has thermal conductivity of 7.5 W/mk which is quite good is very close to the thermal conductivity of Arctic Silver 5 thermal paste.
-The thermal adhesive has negligible electrical conductivity and is a bit capacitive too, so it must be kept away from electrical paths, pins and circuitry because it may cause some problems otherwise.
+Unarguably the best thermal adhesive in the market right now and is made with 99.8% pure micronized silver and contains 62% to 65% silver content by weight.
+It has a thermal conductivity of 7.5 W/mK which is quite good and is very close to the thermal conductivity of Arctic Silver 5 thermal paste.
+The thermal adhesive has negligible electrical conductivity and is a bit capacitive too, so it must be kept away from electrical paths, pins, and circuitry because it may cause some problems otherwise.

 It comes with two parts or syringes A and B, with each containing 3.5 grams of adhesive material (Resin and Hardener), just like an epoxy setup.
-For application, you have mix equal parts from both syringes using the plastic wand, and then apply to join the components together.
-The adhesive takes some time to cure (1 hour or so), and after that it will form a permanent hard bond that is quite hard to break.
-It can safely operate in temperature range of -40 °C to +150 °C. However, bond strength is slightly weakened at temperatures below 0°C due to crystallization.
-This epoxy thermal adhesive can be used for variety of applications that include attaching heatsinks to ICs, electronics / electrical / mechanical assembly, DIY projects and much more.
+For application, you have to mix equal parts from both syringes using the plastic wand, and then apply to join the components together.
+The adhesive takes some time to cure (1 hour or so), and after that, it will form a permanent hard bond that is quite hard to break.
+It can safely operate in the temperature range of -40 °C to +150 °C. However, bond strength is slightly weakened at temperatures below 0°C due to crystallization.
+This epoxy thermal adhesive can be used for a variety of applications that include attaching heatsinks to ICs, electronics / electrical/mechanical assembly, DIY projects, and much more.

-Important Note: This thermal adhesive forms a permanent bond and should not be used with CPU coolers, GPU coolers or heatsinks.
-Also, it should be kept cold and away from UV light (sunlight and florescent lighting).
+Important Note: This thermal adhesive forms a permanent bond and should not be used with CPU coolers, GPU coolers, or heatsinks.
+Also, it should be kept cold and away from UV light (sunlight and fluorescent lighting).